 - Garden Tool Set

-I picked up a few bags of black beans at Target and then also a bag at Dollar Tree.
+I picked up a few bags of black beans.
 Black beans can be used for other sensory activities as well so they are good to have on hand.
-I let my toddler pick one bunch of flowers at the Dollar Tree and then I simply cut them to make individual blooms to “plant” in the pots.
-I found mini plastic pots at the Dollar Tree and also bought these silicone terra cotta baking cups which my son actually prefers.
+I let my toddler pick out a cluster of artificial flowers and then I cut them to make individual blooms to “plant” in the pots.
+I found mini plastic pots and also bought these silicone terra cotta baking cups which my son actually prefers.
 Of course, the insects and mini flowers are FAVORITES!

 It’s time to set the creativity free!
 I actually intended for this to be more of an activity for my 3-year-old but it never fails, when my 18-month-old sees his big brother doing something, he wants to be a part of it!
 Of course, our activities are always with my supervision since my little one will try to sneak a bean in his mouth every once in awhile but for the most part, he really enjoyed just filling the containers and then dumping them.